jnmclarty/blockflow/README.md

 ## Tentative Plan

-1.0 Write Smart Contracts on one popular public blockchains
+1.0 Write Smart Contracts on one popular public blockchains.
 - [ ] Choose a blockchain
 - [ ] Write SCs

-2.0 Create associated wrapper library, with first chain 3.0 Write Smart Contracts on a 2nd popular public blockchain
+2.0 Create associated wrapper library, with first chain.

+3.0 Write Smart Contracts on a 2nd popular public blockchain.
 - [ ] Choose a blockchain
 - [ ] Write SCs

-4.0 Create associated wrapper library, with second chain 5.0 Create a hypothetical generalized wrapper for both.
+4.0 Create associated wrapper library, with second chain.

+5.0 Create a hypothetical generalized wrapper for both.

-6.0 Write Smart Contracts on a 3rd popular public blockchain
+6.0 Write Smart Contracts on a 3rd popular public blockchain.
 - [ ] Choose a blockchain
 - [ ] Write SCs

 7.0 Refactor the API across all 3 blockchains

 # Prior Work & Inspiration